books-n-more/apiclientTypescript/README.md

 ### Building

-To build and compile the typescript sources to javascript use:
+To build an compile the typescript sources to javascript use:
 ```
 npm install
 npm run build